Google says in cloud partnership with India's Jio in boost to 5G plans

 Jio disrupted India’s telecoms market in 2016 when it launched with cut-price data plans and free voice services.
 It forced several competitors out of the market and is now India’s biggest mobile carrier with more than 422 million customers.

-Ambani has previously said Jio, which also counts Qualcomm Inc (QCOM.O) and Intel Corp (INTC.O) among its backers, would "pioneer the 5G revolution" in India in 2021.
+Ambani has previously said Jio, which also counts Qualcomm Inc and Intel Corp among its backers, would “pioneer the 5G revolution” in India in 2021.

 Our Standards: The Thomson Reuters Trust Principles.